opendocsg/slw-judgments-backfill/2005_SGHC_82/report.md

 **_Compromise and/or accord and satisfaction_**

 53     Mr Quek also submitted that the settlement agreement and the agreement with Ivy were in the nature of a compromise and/or accord and satisfaction so as to preclude the plaintiff from suing the second defendant.
-He relied on _Info-communications Development Authority of Singapore v Singapore Telecommunications Ltd (No 2)_ [2002] 3 SLR 488.
+He relied on _Info-communications Development Authority of Singapore v Singapore Telecommunications Ltd (No 2)_ <span class="citation">[2002] 3 SLR 488</span>.
 I did not give these defences serious consideration as the principal parties to the two agreements, _viz_ the first defendant, Ivy and Ivy’s husband, did not testify.
 Consequently, the oral testimony presented was hearsay and the documentary evidence produced in court had no probative value.

 **The decision**